The Voyage of the Mimi: Beginnings

 The Mimi was a French-built sailboat that is 72 ft in length, originally built in 1934 to function as a deep-hulled cargo barge.
 She was built in northwest France in the region of Brittany, on the coast of the Mer d'Iroise (the Iroise Sea).
 Mimi is a type of vessel known as a "Gabare d'Iroise," where "Gabare" translates as "cargo barge" and "Iroise" refers to the region in which she was constructed.

 Mimi was initially used as a cargo ship in the rough waters of the North Sea, and was thus built to withstand serious maritime conditions.
 Because Mimi was a "gabare," she was also built with a shallow draft.
 This combination of strength and ability to operate in shallow waters allowed Mimi to be used both in the open sea and the extensive canal system in Europe at that time.

-After serving many years in the Northern part of France, Mimi was sold to an owner in the Southern part of France where she was converted to a fishing trawler for tunafish.
+She was converted to a fishing trawler for tunafish.

 Nazi commandeer, sinking and salvage

-The Mimi was used by German soldiers during the Second World War to transport munitions.
-In 1942, the Germans seized the Mimi for the purpose of transporting supplies to military outposts in the region of the Brittany coast.
-When the Allied Forces pushed the retreating Axis forces back eastward through France in August 1944, Nazi protocol was to destroy any military property that might possibly be used against them by the invading forces (i.e. fortresses, ammunition, vehicles, etc.) For reasons unknown, Mimi was not destroyed by retreating Nazi forces, but rather left tied to a tree on a mudflat.
+In 1942, the Germans seized the Mimi for the purpose of transporting munitions and supplies to military outposts in the region of the Brittany coast.
+As the Germans retreated, Mimi was not destroyed by retreating Nazi forces, but rather left tied to a tree on a mudflat.

-After the war the Mimi was sunk, and remained so until the 1960s when a Frenchman and his family bought it and converted it from a trawler to a sailboat.
+After the war the Mimi was sunk, and remained so until the 1960s when a Frenchman and his family bought it and converted it from a trawler to a sailboat with a ketch rig.

+During the 1970s, someone sailed the ship across the Atlantic Ocean to New England.